-Already today, 9 out of the 20 major architectural companies worldwide use VR in test cases or even in their daily business.
+Already, 9 out of the 20 major architectural companies worldwide use VR in test cases or even in their daily business.
 They benefit from architectural virtual reality in different applications.
-Yet, virtual reality is in its -infancy and therefore only visionaries and early adopters are taking advantage of the powerful tool.
-Nevertheless, within the next years the technology will become mainstream and the accessibility to the VR- workflow will make the difference between winning a bid or not.
+Yet, virtual reality is in its infancy and therefore only visionaries and early adopters are taking advantage of the powerful tool.
+Nevertheless, within the coming years, the technology will become mainstream and the accessibility to the VR-workflow will make the difference between winning a bid or not.

 One of them is internal presentations.
 Showing the design to colleagues or supervisors in VR leads to faster and sounder discussions.
 Even critics of the technology admit that.
 Architects who get the chance to experience their project in VR are believers from that day on.

-Finally, virtual reality can also be used for own design reviews.
-Details like balustrades or stairs become much clearer if regarded in virtual reality and offers the architect a way to experience his work in a more realistic way.
+Finally, virtual reality can also be used for internal design reviews.
+Details like balustrades or stairs become much clearer if viewed in virtual reality and this offers the architect a way to experience his work in a more realistic way.

 Enscape integrates perfectly into the process for these use cases by allowing users to virtually walk through their work with only one click.
 This means that even last minute changes can make it into the final presentation.

 Direct VR integration into CAD software